exyi/coberec/docs/thesis/design.md

 C# has a rich set of language features, and it is not possible to express everything in our simplified expression model.
 We hope that we will be able to fill in the essential missing bits, but it will probably never be complete.
-For this reason, we are going to provide a simple fallback API that allows users to build the ILAst directly or do any post-processing to the ILSpy type system entities.
+For this reason, we provide a simple fallback API that allows users to build the ILAst directly or do any post-processing to the ILSpy type system entities.

 We have introduced a RegisterTypeMod method on the MetadataContext that registers a function to a specified type signature.
 The function will run on the created type object -- a VirtualType instance.